FilmColors/VIAN/_docs/source/color_concepts/Color_Concepts.rst

    The CIE L*a*b* color space, modelled as sphere.
 Credits: Ly et al. (2020) [#]_.

 However, this is an abstraction, or rather idealization of the actual color space.
-The colors that can actually be displayed by a screen form not a perfect sphere, but rather a squished body, which is referred to as «gamut».
+The colors that can actually be perceived by the human eye form not a perfect sphere, but rather a squished body, which is referred to as «gamut».
 In the figure below, a representation of it can be seen.
 For simplicity however, it is enough to remember the CIE L*a*b* color space as sphere, with the a* and b*